Just-Leah/Geyser-Python-Scripts/README.md

 ## Currently includes

-- A generator that takes the gamertag of a player and makes a file with it in.
-I plan to make this with the ability to generate a copy paste example of adding the specified player to the `whitelist.json`
+- A read and write `whitelist.json` parser with floodgate support for geyser.